What’s Your IoT Strategy?

 In my time working with manufacturers, I’ve seen successful companies take one of two approaches to analyzing data.
 The two approaches share a common trait: controlled scope and focus.
-As may, or may not know, getting overwhelmed with big data can be a project killer.
-So let’s look at each in turn to see how these strategies keep things under control.
+As you may know, getting overwhelmed with big data can be a project killer.
+So let’s look at each approach in turn to see how these strategies keep things under control.

 Boiling the Ocean… in R&D